OpenSPG/KAG/kag/examples/csqa/README.md

 ## Steps to reproduce

-1. Follow the Quick Start guide of KAG to install OpenSPG server and KAG.
+1. Follow the Quick Start guide of KAG to install the OpenSPG server and KAG.

    The following steps assume the Python virtual environment with KAG installed is activated and the current directory is [csqa](.).